pkerspe/ESP-StepperMotor-Server/README.md

 #### Using Arduino IDE
 USING ARDUINO IDE IS NOT SUGGESTED due to multiple issues with the dependencies and much higher manual effort to get everything running.
 If you still want to try it, the following steps might work, but you are basically on your own here.
-Do yourself a favor and use a real IDE like Visual Studio Code with PlatformIO (it is free and way more comfortable and powerfull than the Arduino IDE) :-)
+Do yourself a favor and use a real IDE like Visual Studio Code with PlatformIO (it is free and way more comfortable and powerful than the Arduino IDE) :-)

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software)
 2. open the library manager and search for "ESP-StepperMotor-Server", select the latest version and click on "install"